front-commerce/developers.front-commerce.com/source/docs/prismic/routable-types.md

 };
 ```

 Note the `postTransformer` above is optional.
 It is a function that will be called after the transformation is done using `contentTransformOptions`. it is given the current URL being resolved and the transformed document.
-It can be used if you have some custom logic to apply to the transformed document or if you want to supress a document from showing using some custom logic (returning a falsey value).
+It can be used if you have some custom logic to apply to the transformed document or if you want to suppress a document from showing using some custom logic (returning a falsy value).

 ## Map GraphQL type to a component